 Bringing In Tubing

-Go through the movement and hold it for a second or two at the end position.
-Start off with one set of five reps on each side and then progress to ten repetitions on each side.
+Please go through the movement and hold it for a second or two at the end position.
+Start with one set of five reps on each side and then progress to ten repetitions on each side.

 Give that a go if you have back pain.
-Figure out the appropriate level for you, whether you are just at the four-point level or you are at the alternating arms and legs with tubing level.
+Figure out the appropriate level for you, whether you are just at the four-point level or alternating arms and legs with tubing level.

 Rick Kaselj, MS

-If you are suffering from any kind of back discomfort, then click here to check out the Low Back Pain Solved program.
+If you are suffering from back discomfort, click here to check out the Low Back Pain Solved program.